-The Friends of Roe Jan Library offers five free museum passes for use with the Clark, the Berkshire Museum, the Norman Rockwell, the FASNY Museum of Firefighting in Hudson and the Hancock Shaker Museums.
-Each pass offers two to four adult entrances, some child benefits and discounts on gift shops.
-The passes can be reserved or checked out at the Library for one day with a library card.
-For more information call 325 4101.
+The Friends of Roe Jan Library offers five free museum passes for use with the Clark, the Berkshire Museum, the Norman Rockwell, the FASNY Museum of Firefighting in Hudson, the Hancock Shaker Museums and The Mount – Edith Wharton’s Home, Lenox, MA.

 Mondays 8:00-9:30am – Yoga Conducted by Roberta Roll.
 Weekly yoga classes are suitable for beginners and more advanced students. $20 per class or $95 for a series of eight classes.
 A portion of the proceeds helps support Library programs.

 First Tuesdays 10:00-11:30 am – Friends of the Roeliff Jansen Community Library Meeting, Community Room.